Accessibility in Illustrator

-Brightness: You can change brightness of the Illustrator user interface to Dark, Medium Dark, Medium Light, or Light.
+You can change the brightness of the Illustrator user interface to Dark, Medium Dark, Medium Light, or Light.

-Large tabs: To change the size of document tabs,
+You can change the size of document tabs.

 Screens with larger resolution have an option for UI scaling.

-Appearance of Black: You can set the appearance of black as Rich Black on RGB and grayscale devices, for on screen or printing/exporting appearance.
+You can set the appearance of black as Rich Black on RGB and grayscale devices, for on-screen or printing/exporting appearance.

 Illustrator does not fully support high contrast mode on Windows.
-Except title bars and menus, Illustrator does not respond to high contrast mode.
+Illustrator does not respond to high contrast mode except for title bars and menus.

 Illustrator allows operating system display scaling to resize text up to 200 percent without loss of content or functionality for most functions.
 Exceptions include:

 - The opening video that can have its controls disappear at that zoom level.